Lochy2000/save-the-bird/README.md

 ## Bugs
 -   clear_terminal() function did not clear the terminal as expected when Y was chosen by the player on the Question to restart the game.
+-   In the mock terminal there is an empty line in the cat_bird animations that I don't see in the code or in the Gitpod terminal.

 ### Unfixed bugs